realpoke/genlink/README.md

 - **User-Friendly Interface:** GenLink boasts a user-friendly and intuitive interface, making it accessible for players of all skill levels.

+## Known Issues

+### Issue: PHP Embedded File Execution

+There is a known issue that affects the correct execution of the embedded PHP file when using `php artisan native:serve`.
+This issue arises due to a platform detection problem in the Electron build process.

+### Temporary Fix:
+To address this issue temporarily, follow the fix on this [commit](https://github.com/NativePHP/electron/commit/4b316176fdacf1c499d8cf30368f793e420a6712).

 ## Getting Started

 To get started with GenLink, follow these simple steps: